In which the rule outlives the reason.

 Footnotes

 Most of the prompt rules I've written don't correct the model's reasoning so much as redefine the boundaries of the problem it's trying to solve.
-The model was right about the language.
-The category was wrong.
+The model was right about the language, but the question was wrong.
 And no amount of pattern recognition fixes a misframed question.

 Older enterprise systems often accumulate logic in the same way.
 Deep inside billing platforms or CRM automation flows sit conditions that begin with phrases like "temporary workaround" or "special handling."
 Years later the surrounding context disappears while the logic remains, quietly redirecting transactions no one remembers debugging.
 Engineers sometimes refer to these sections of code as defensive layers: protections against edge cases the system once encountered and never wants to encounter again.
-Prompt files are beginning to develop the same geology, except the defensive logic now encodes judgment, not computation.
+Prompt files are beginning to develop the same geology, except what's being defended is a judgment call, not a calculation.

 Reply